Checking conditional configurations

 Well known names and values

-Well known names and values checking is always enabled as long as at least one --check-cfg argument is present.
+Well known names and values are implicitly added as long as at least one --check-cfg argument is present.

 • clippy